RegenImm-Lab/SciLifeLabServe_limb_data/README.md

 ```
 As long as the Docker image is published publically - the app should continue to run in SciLifeLab.

-If app code is changed and the app needs to be rebuilt with different parameters: the docker image needs to be rebuilt and pushed to Docker Hub with a new tag (ex. v5).
-This new image should then be updated in the SciLifeLab app settings.
-The app running data will also need to be replaced in the SciLifeLab data mount.
+To update / maintain the app:

+1. If modifications are made to the original seurat objects or the app running objects (ie. via "Seurat_EditsV2.R" or "makeShinyAppV4.R"): the data mounted in SciLifeLab must be manually swapped for the edited .rds and .h5 files.
+2. If modifications are made to the app running code (ie. "server.R" or "ui.R") or the environment ("renv.lock"): the code changes should be pushed to GitHub.
+GitHub Actions should automatically update the Docker image and push it to Docker Hub with two tags: one by version and one labeled "latest".
+In the case this doesn't function properly - one must manually rebuild/push the image as shown below and update the new image path in SciLifeLab.

 ```